tcastel-dataeng/object-detection-serverless/README.md

 # object-detection-serverless

 This Lambda serverless function is triggered by an S3 event when an image is uploaded to an S3.
-It detect the object on an image and save this prediction in the same S3.
+It detects the object on an image and save this prediction in the same S3.

 <h1>Prerequisites :</h1>